donny-nguyen/donny-nguyen.github.io/_posts/2024-09-24-controller-and-restcontroller.md

   }
   ```

-In summary, `@Controller` is used for traditional web applications that return views, while `@RestController` is used for RESTful web services that return data directly in formats like JSON or XML¹²³.
+In summary, `@Controller` is used for traditional web applications that return views, while `@RestController` is used for RESTful web services that return data directly in formats like JSON or XML.

 <em>References:</em>
 * [Spring @Controller Vs. @RestController: What's Difference? - HowToDoInJava](https://howtodoinjava.com/spring-boot/controller-restcontroller/)